jjvanzon/Circular-Language-Spec-Plans/future/content-changes/system-interfaces-content-changes.md

 - [x] I seem to not have scanned them yet.
 - [x] Might cut and paste images from the paper scans into the "Explicit Get & Set" section.
 - [x] I might go to a next step, which might be adding the next section, based on the original text, but then changed to the currently preferred notation.
 - [x] I seem to be missing the original pictures in the original notation of Explicit Get & Set (with Arguments).
 Did I remove them, or did they never exist?
-I think I accidentally removed them and did not keep them in Encircle Construct Drafts.
+I think I accidentally removed them and did not keep them in Circular Construct Drafts.
 I might look in the source control history trying to get them back for sort of archival purposes.
 - [x] Found part of it in a previous version of... going back in history on the main doc, might lead to the actual original instead of an already altered one.
 - [x] It seems there was no systematic overview of any system interface call with explicit arguments in the version before.
 So I sort of went on a ghost hunt.
-- [x] Might there be things I want to polish up about the Encircle Construct Drafts version up until the "Explicit Argument Notation"?
+- [x] Might there be things I want to polish up about the Circular Construct Drafts version up until the "Explicit Argument Notation"?
-- [x] There are some 'orange' markings left for extensions with more content, but I might not are much about that currently, because I chose to focus on Encircle Language Spec and leave Encircle Construct Drafts in a bit of a 'drafty' state if I must.
+- [x] There are some 'orange' markings left for extensions with more content, but I might not are much about that currently, because I chose to focus on Circular Language Spec and leave Circular Construct Drafts in a bit of a 'drafty' state if I must.
 - [x] Clone in the "Explicit Get & Set" section seems to be missing its depth arguments.
 - [x] Explicitly drawn out assignment command:
     - [x] Made scaffolding to be finished up.